Last updated: November 12, 2024

 How a traditional mortgage refinance works

-In a traditional refinance (known as a rate-and-term refinance), you pay off your current mortgage loan with a new mortgage loan that offers better rates or terms.
+In a traditional refinance (known as a rate-and-term refinance), you pay off your current mortgage loan with a new mortgage loan that offers better rates and/or terms.
 With a traditional refinance, you’re not borrowing any additional money.
 If you have more than one existing mortgage on a property, you may be able to consolidate them into a single loan through refinancing.

-The main reasons people refinance their mortgage is to:
+Typically, the main reasons people refinance their mortgage is to:

 • Obtain a better interest rate,